socrata-cookbooks/chef-snoopy/README.md

 Requirements
 ============

-This cookbook currently supports Ubuntu only.
+This cookbook is currently compatible with and tested against Ubuntu 10.04, 12.04, 14.04, and 15.10.

 It intentionally maintains backward compatibility with Chef 11, at the expense of some minor additional complexity.

 Usage
 =====